-During the report period, occupancy commenced in the Lot 21 project in Modi'in, with first tenant move-ins to the commercial floors, offices and residential towers, as well as the Check Post project in Haifa.
+During the report period, occupancy commenced in the Lot 21 project in Modi'in, with first tenant move-ins to the commercial floors, offices and residential towers.

 In the rental housing sector, the Company holds the Azrieli Town residential tower it built in Tel Aviv, comprising ~210 rental apartments.
 In 2023 the Company won a tender for construction of a project in Herzliya.
 In addition, the Company holds full ownership of Green Mountain, a company operating in the Data Center industry in Norway and Germany, and the acquisition of a company operating in this industry in London was closed in 2023.